Skip to Content

 • If the parent/guardian and/or child declined – the child’s sample would NOT be used in the research.

 • A research ethics board is a group of people representing the fields of medicine, science, ethics and the general public.
 A lay person sits on this board to ensure that the research being done is in the best interest of society.
-The remainder of the committee make sure the research is scientifically sound and does not violate ethical principles.
+The rest of the committee make sure the research is scientifically sound and does not violate ethical principles.

-2. Research that requires the baby’s sample may be allowed without obtaining the parent/guardian and/or child’s consent only if:
+1. Research that requires the baby’s sample may be allowed without obtaining the parent/guardian and/or child’s consent only if:

 • The baby’s sample is de-identified.
-This means that the portion of the child’s sample used for such a study can NOT be traced back to the child in any way (e.g. all identifying information is removed from the sample: name, date of birth, health card number, address, postal code, mother’s name, birth hospital, etc.).
+This means that the part of the child’s sample used for such a study can NOT be traced back to the child in any way (e.g. all identifying information is removed from the sample: name, date of birth, health card number, address, postal code, mother’s name, birth hospital, etc.).
 This means no one, including the researcher, the government or insurance companies, will be able to link the research results to the baby or their family.

 and